yowainwright/yowainwright.github.io/_posts/2017-02-13-back-to-sublime.md

 My initial take on Atom was that beautiful—more beautiful out-of-the-box than Sublime and I liked that.
 I started to invest time learning quick keys.
 Over time, I noticed that Sublime had out of the box features that were not available with Atom—like drag-and-drop.
 Avoiding dragging is important but for *_1 thing_ I do a lot I couldn't find a solution and dragging seems easier for me.

-> *RE =>1 thing: With an Atom Window open I could not figure out a way to drag-and-drop a new project folder into its sidebar.
+> *RE: 1 thing: With an Atom Window open I could not figure out a way to drag-and-drop a new project folder into its sidebar.

 Beyond that, I found Atom to be slow and a memory hog.
 I've heard the debate that Sublime can become slow when a lot of plugins are added but I've never seen or felt that.